REDIVIOUS/UGP-HustLab-Architecture/README.md

 # UGP-HustLab-Architecture
-[undergraduate project in hust] CacheLab of Computer Architecture.
+[undergraduate coursework in hust] CacheLab of Computer Architecture.